1214741/lab22021/README.md

+# lab22021
-# lab22021Implementation of a Simple Calculator with the next operations:
+# Implementation of a Simple Calculator with the next operations:

 * Add
 * Minus